Do attorneys "beat people up"

 - A person would have the right to effective assistance of counsel in a civil matter if he can't afford it (the same as a criminal matter); and

 - Computerization of evidence would be required before any lawsuits could be filed or any charges brought against a person or entity.
-Evidence would be presented for evaluation according to the “Farr Factor” - a computer program which is written to calculate the percentage of likelihood that the alleged defendant is guilty of the wrong for which he is accused.
-The “Farr Factor” is the determinating factor in any legal claim before a lawsuit can be filed or charges brought.
-It must be divulged to all parties prior to any litigation, and is used to calculate damages.
+Evidence would be presented for evaluation according to the "Farr Factor" - a computer program which is written to calculate the percentage of likelihood that the alleged defendant is guilty of the wrong for which he is accused.
+The "Farr Factor" is the determining factor in any legal claim before a lawsuit can be filed or charges brought.
+It must be divulged to all parties prior to any litigation and is used to calculate damages.

 The advantages of a justice amendment are many.
-Lawyers would no longer be able to drag out legal matters to cause emotional distress, or to waste people’s time and money.
+Lawyers would no longer be able to drag out legal matters to cause emotional distress, or to waste people's time and money.
 Cases would be decided based on their merits and not technicalities.
-The side with the most money to pay their atttorney no longer wins.
+The side with the most money to pay their attorney no longer wins.
 The poor can no longer take advantage of the rich by filing frivolous lawsuits.
 The rich can no longer take advantage of the poor by ignoring/dismissing valid claims.
 False and frivolous charges can no longer be brought against innocent people.
 The wrong people will not be arrested, tried, sent to jail and/or executed.
 Overcrowding and the need for new prisons is reduced.
 Justice is rendered quickly, and the legal system becomes efficient.
 Lawsuits and the fear of lawsuits is reduced significantly.
 Constitutional freedoms are restored, people are less angry, violence and crime is decreased, and our government/legal system is respected again.
-Oppression is lifted, and there is “justice for all.”
+Oppression is lifted, and there is "justice for all."

 The only disadvantage of a justice amendment?
 Attorneys might make less money.